Mamas of young kids, this article is for you!

 Joanna

-Joanna Hermano is a Trauma-Informed Physiotherapist and Somatic Experiencing® Practitioner-in-Training with special interest in persistent pain.
+Joanna Hermano is a Trauma-Informed Physiotherapist with advanced training in Somatic Experiencing® and a special interest in persistent pain.